muthandir/Ideabot/README.md

 ### Accessing the Application
 - The frontend will be available at `http://localhost`.
 - The backend API will be accessible at `http://localhost:3001`.

+## CI-CD and Hosting
+- CI/CD is set up for the main branch on GitHub to deploy to Render.com.
+- The application can be accessed at [https://ideabot-x511.onrender.com](https://ideabot-x511.onrender.com).

 ### Stopping the Application
 To stop the application, you can use: